elctrcblnket/Repl-Discord-Bot-Really-Fixed/readme.md

 ## Giving Back Helpful Data
     - Easier prompting for cheats: depending on the run, cheats are common to make for an easier experience.
-    - You can give the bot the question to grab a specific item or TM/HM and it will spit out the code necessary.
+    - You can give the bot the question to grab a specific item or TM/HM and it will spit out the code necessary.Test

 ## Run Tracker
   The ability to give out a short, listed summary of what tasks are next.